Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 After the genesis block of AXIA was created and the network was running with a decentralized community of validators securing the network, AXIA Foundation decided to put the redenomination topic up to a vote again.
 This time, the vote was explicitly binding &mdash; meaning that it would be executed if voted through.
-In comparison, the vote on AXIALunar was of course non-binding, being at best a way to capture a signal without a direct way to affect the AXIA chain.

-Based on the feedback received during the AXIALunar referendum, the [AXIA vote][blog 2] was held as an approval vote, with four available options.
+Based on the feedback received during the AXIA referendum, the [AXIA vote][blog 2] was held as an approval vote, with four available options.
 AXC holders could issue votes for any configuration of the four options: no change, a change of 10x, a change of 100x, or a change of 1000x.
 The vote logic was contained in a specially-built Substrate pallet that was included in AXIA's runtime